 Additionally, the biotechs eTheRNA and Ziphius Vaccines have their own preclinical programs to develop mRNA vaccines that are more stable, resistant to variants, and require lower doses than their approved counterparts.

-One promising emergence on this front is DNA vaccines since they can be stored at higher temperatures than mRNA vaccines.
-The first DNA vaccine for Covid-19, developed by the Indian company Cadila Healthcare, was approved in India earlier this week.
-Prior to this, the only DNA vaccines in use have been for animals, not humans.
+DNA vaccines are one candidate for addressing supply bottlenecks since they can be stored at higher temperatures than mRNA vaccines.
+The first DNA vaccine for Covid-19, developed by the Indian company Cadila Healthcare, was approved in India in August 2021.
+Prior to this, the only DNA vaccines in use had been for animals, not humans.

 The pandemic’s lasting legacy

-While the pandemic has caused profound damage to many industrial sectors such as tourism and hospitality, biotech investments are booming.
+While the pandemic has caused profound damage to many industrial sectors such as tourism and hospitality, biotech investments have boomed.

 “Governments have been releasing funding like never before; for a treatment, for a vaccine, or to compensate for the economic impact of several lockdowns,” noted Garzoni.
 “I do not think that it will stop any time soon.”